Campbell Creek Trail Improvements (Multi-Year Phased Construction)

 The multi-use greenbelt trail provides a safe means of access for users to a large portion of the Anchorage bowl and Campbell Creek Watershed.
 The Campbell Creek Watershed is a natural asset which provides many recreational and fishing opportunities, natural flood control, salmon viewing, and quality habitat for fish and wildlife.
 Over the years the trail has been subject to significant wear.

-In 2015, an engineering assessment was conducted for the entire 7 mile trail corridor, bridges and underpasses.
-The assessment was used to identify the highest priority areas and cost estimates for repair.
+2015: an engineering assessment was conducted for the entire 7.5 mile trail corridor, bridges and underpasses.
+The assessment was used to identify the highest priority areas and develop cost estimates for repair.